timhutton/twitter-archive-parser/README.md

 - Outputs lists of followers and following.
 - Afterwards, it asks if you want to try downloading the original size images.

+### For advanced users:

+Some of the functionality requires the `requests` and `imagesize` modules. `parser.py` will offer to install these for you using pip.
+To avoid that you can install them before running the script.

 ## TODO:
 - DM improvements ([#80](https://github.com/timhutton/twitter-archive-parser/issues/80))